 Growing up, my culture was the 16-bit screen, X-Men the Animated Series, Pizza Rolls, and isolating depression.
-On this blog and author site, I kidnap all sorts of events from my personal life, and push them through this fluid vacuum of monsters and magic.
+On this blog and author site, I kidnap all sorts of events from my personal life, and push them through this fluid vacuum of fiction and nonfiction.
 Monsters are a form of therapy for me.
-I use the basement metaphor often because that is where my fellow Millennials and I grew-up, in the jeweled shadow of Nintendo and Star Wars.
-This is our culture, and so much of my identity was forged beneath a window on the edge of the earth peering out into some bushes and streetlights.
+I use them in my fiction to expose the humanity of the characters.
+I use them in nonfiction to talk about my lifelong battle with depression and mental illness.
+I use the basement metaphor often because that is where I grew-up, in the jeweled shadow of Nintendo and Star Wars.
+This is my culture, and so much of my identity was forged beneath a window on the edge of the earth peering out into some bushes and streetlights.

 My books are mostly dark fantasy and horror, with variations on the apocalypse, epic fantasy, and journals.
 I like common settings in uncommon styles, with moralistic characters battling against supernatural forces that are the product of their own personalities.
 To read free excerpts from my books to see it you might enjoy them, please click here.

-Thank you for giving my stories a chance, and for supporting me.
-Please follow me on social media, I love to interact with people who have consumed my stories.
-If you need to get a hold of me, please email me at firstname.lastname@example.org.
+Thank you for giving my voice a chance, and for supporting me.
+Please follow me on social media.
+I love to interact with people.
+If you need to get a hold of me, please email me at email@example.com.
 I will respond.
 I have emotions.
 Thank you for reading my blog and work.

 -Patrick W. Marsh